Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 ###### Price

 The price should be very competitive.
 This could be achieved by providing a cheap basic package which includes the essentials for most organizations with a licence for up to **5** users.
 There could be different packages for different types of organizations.
 However a small organization should look at a package and immediately recognize that this basically contains everything they need.
-Small organizations need to have trust in a product without having to understand all the technical details of functionaltiy which may be required for larger organizations.
+Small organizations need to have trust in a product without having to understand all the technical details of functionality which may be required for larger organizations.

 At the same time the customer needs to be informed, that he can customize his package if he wants to (e.g. add additional modules).
 Only after providing these information the customer needs to be informed that he can also completely customize his modules if he so desires without a basic package.
 For mid- to large sized organizations other price strategies could be better.